roytang/blog/content/posts/2017/03/planning-reacting-relaxing.md

   3. Reacting to something
   4. Relaxing (leisure time)

 Overthinkers tend to do too much of #1.
 The most efficient people probably spend most of their time in #2.
 People whose lives are chaotic do too much of #3.
-Almost all people don&'t get enough #4.
+Almost all people don't get enough #4.
 (I might be doing too much of #4~)